arunasurya/academy/voting.md

 The voting cycle consists of four phases: proposal phase, blind vote, vote reveal and vote result.
 Each voting cycle lasts a total of 4380 Bitcoin blocks which amounts to 30 days.

 ### Proposal Phase
-During the proposal phase, which lasts 25 days, various proposals such as compensation requests, asset listing proposals and others can be made by any stakeholder.
+During the proposal phase, which lasts 3630 blocks (25 days), various proposals such as compensation requests, asset listing proposals and others can be made by any stakeholder.

 #### Proposal Transaction
-When you make a proposal, you need to create a Bitcoin transaction which is called a 'proposal transaction'.
+When you make a proposal, you need to create [a Bitcoin transaction](bitcointx.md) which is labeled a 'proposal transaction' on Bisq.
+In case of a compensation request, the input to the proposal transaction will include the amount of BSQ requested...

 ### Blind Vote